circle2jt/homebridge-mqtt/README.md

 payload: {"name": "flex_lamp", "service_name": "light", "service_type":"Switch", "characteristic": "On", "cachedValue": true}
 ```

-Homebridge-mqtt will return the cached value to HomeKit.
+Homebridge-redis will return the cached value to HomeKit.
 Optionally you can publish the actual value using
 `homebridge/to/set`.

 ### set value (from homebridge)